rokuruby/landingpageforodin/README.md

 <h1>Lee Tiong Heng's Landing Page</h1>

-Welcome to Lee Tiong Heng's Landing Page!
 This page was coded from scratch using HTML and CSS as a learning project.
 No website builders were used.
 The purpose of this landing page is to practise my web development skills based on what I learned from the Odin Project's web development course.

 On this page, you can find links to Lee Tiong Heng's email, LinkedIn, GitHub, writing portfolio, and resume.
 There is also a button to subscribe to Lee Tiong Heng's mailing list.